Read content below or click FREE Audio Download to listen

 3 What are three pattern schemas that characterize a Borderline Personality?

-To select and enter your answer, go to the CEU Test.
+To select and enter your answer, go to the CE Test.

 Online Continuing Education QUESTION

 4 What are the three wishes at the core of every conflict?
-To select and enter your answer, go to the CEU Test.
+To select and enter your answer, go to the CE Test.